python/typeshed/tests/README.md

 You must provide a single argument which is a path to the stubs to test, like
 so: `stdlib/os` or `stubs/requests`.

+Run `python scripts/runtests.py --help` for information on the various configuration options for this script.

 ## mypy\_test.py

 Run using: